NovatecConsulting/grafana-dashboard-synchronizer/README.md

 As an example this is useful to stage dashboards from "dev" to "prod" environments.

+The special thing is that the synchronization of dashboards is based on tags, which can be created by the users themselves.
+Thus, users can determine when a dashboard is ready for synchronization, e.g. so that it is synchronized from a "dev" to a "prod" environment.

+If a dashboard is imported to Grafana but a dashboard with the same name or ID already exists there, it will be overwritten.
+For security reasons, dashboards **are not deleted** by the application.
+If a dashboard is obsolete, it must be deleted manually by the user.

 ## Usage

 The application can be used as follows: